-Name: SAVE
+SAVE Name:

-Function: To save all the data in memory to disc or cassette as a datafile.
+To save all the data in memory to disc or cassette as a datafile.
 On some versions of the kit, A dialogue box appears.
 Select Tape, Disc or Abort.
-If then follow instructions for disc users.
+If Tape is chosen then follow instructions for tape users.
+If Disc is chosen then follow instructions for disc users.